2013 Liechtenstein general election

-General elections were held in Liechtenstein on 3 February 2013, using a proportional representation system.
-Four parties contested the elections; the centre-right Patriotic Union (VU) and Progressive Citizens' Party (FBP), centre-left Free List (FL) and newly created populist alliance The Independents (DU).
+General elections were held in Liechtenstein on 3 February 2013 to elect the 25 members of the Landtag.
+The Progressive Citizens' Party (FBP) won ten seats, with the Patriotic Union (VU) winning eight, the lowest in its history.
+The Independents (DU), which had been formed earlier in the year, won four seats.
+The Free List won three seats.
+It was the first time that four parties won seats in the Landtag.
+Voter turnout was 79.8%.

 Background

 The previous elections in 2009 were won by the Patriotic Union which managed to secure an absolute majority of the seats (13 out of 25).
 Despite winning a parliamentary majority, the Patriotic Union chose to form a coalition with the conservative Progressive Citizens' Party, which won 11 seats.
 The Free List won a single seat and became the opposition party.

 Prime Minister Klaus Tschuetscher's term in office was marked by an effort to move the country away from being a tax haven.
 Prior to the election Tschuetscher, who is a member of the Patriotic Union (VU) party, declared he would not be seeking the premiership for a second term.